 In addition, in the ordinary course of our business, we are from time to time party to various copyright, patent and trademark infringement, unfair competition, breach of contract, customs, employment and other legal actions incidental to our business, as plaintiff or defendant.
 From time to time, we are involved in various claims, suits, investigations and legal proceedings.
 Additional legal claims or regulatory matters may arise in the future and could involve matters relating to commercial disputes, government regulation and compliance, intellectual property, antitrust, tax, employment or shareholder issues, product liability claims and other issues on a global basis.
 Regardless of the merits of the claims, litigation may be both time-consuming and disruptive to our business.
 The defense and ultimate outcome of any lawsuits or other legal proceedings may result in higher operating expenses and a decrease in our margins, which could have a material adverse effect on our business, financial condition, or results of operations.
 We cannot predict the final outcome of such lawsuits or the likelihood that other proceedings will be instituted against us.
-Accordingly, the cost of defending against such lawsuits or any future lawsuits or proceedings may be high and, in any event, these legal proceedings may result in the diversion of our management's time and attention away from our business.
+Accordingly, the cost of defending against such lawsuits or any future lawsuits or proceedings may from our business.
 In the event that there is an adverse ruling in any legal proceeding, we may be required to make payments to third parties that could have a material adverse effect on our reputation, financial condition and results of operations.